terraform-ibm-modules/terraform-ibm-observability-da/solutions/instances/DA-types.md

 ## Metric Router Routes <a name="metric_router_routes"></a>

-The `metric_router_routes` input variable allows you to provide a list of routes that will be configured in the Metric Routing.
+The `metric_router_routes` input variable allows you to provide a route that will be configured in the Metric Routing.
 Refer [here](https://cloud.ibm.com/docs/metrics-router?topic=metrics-router-about) for more information.

 - Variable name: `metric_router_routes`.
-- Type: A list of objects.
-Each object represents a policy.
+- Type: An object
-- Default value: An empty list (`[]`).
+- Default value: `null`.

 ### Options for metric_router_routes